-If you rent out all or a portion of your principal residence or second home for less than 15 days, you don't have to report the income.
+If you rent out all or a portion of your principal residence or second home for less than 15 days during the year, you don't have to report the income.
 But expenses directly associated with the rental, such as advertising and cleaning, won't be deductible.

 If you rent out your principal residence or second home for 15 days or more, you'll have to report the income.
 But you may be entitled to deduct some or all of your rental expenses - such as utilities, repairs, insurance and depreciation.
-Exactly what you can deduct depends on
+Exactly what you can deduct depends on whether the home is classified as a rental property for tax purposes (based on the amount of personal vs. rental use):